 Saint-Étienne became a UNESCO City of Design and Member of the Creative Cities Network in 2010.
 The city has fully embodied its signature role as a ‘Visionary Workshop’ which reflects its ability to constantly innovate.
 There is a range of tours for you to explore the city on the theme of your choice: ‘The Roots of Saint-Étienne Design’ or ‘Step-by-Step Saint-Étienne Parks and Gardens’ and there are many pedestrianised streets, architectural visits and heritage trips to enjoy.
 During your walk, stop off at the Weiss chocolate shop, founded here in 1882.
 Taste some of the specialities on offer, such as nougastelles – crunchy nougatine chocolates made to a traditional recipe.

 3. Le Corbusier, Firminy Vert, a unique site

 The Firminy Vert site is located just 20 minutes from Saint-Étienne and one of celebrated architect Le Corbusier’s biggest projects.
 Explore this unique area and you’ll find the lofty concrete Saint-Pierre church with its sublime acoustics and lighting.
 Visit the museum on the lower ground floor of the church for a better understanding of Le Corbusier’s work, which dared to turn traditional notions on their heads to introduce a new style of residence imbued with art and poetry.
-The Maison de la Culture and Residence (with approximately 1,500 residents) are both fascinating stages of the journey where you will explore Le Corbusier’s extraordinary vision, personal style and architectural concepts.
+The Maison de la Culture and Residence (with approximately 1,500 residents) are both fascinating stages of the journey where you will explore Le Corbusier’s extraordinary vision, personal style

 4. Discover the local museums